 When there are chronoids in sequence, the right time limit of a preceding process must be contiguous with the left of the subsequent, represents the beginning of a new chronoid and the end of the previous.
 It is worth noting that the mereological sum of chronoids represents the notion of temporal region [14].

-Following the GFO perspective, entities that exist entirely in a time interval are referred to as gfo: Presential (Herre et al., 2007).
+Following the GFO perspective, entities that exist in a time interval are referred to as gfo: Presential (Herre et al., 2007).
 This class includes material entities that are represented in BioTop as biotop:MaterialEntity.
-Thus, the former can be regarded as superclass of the latter.
+Thus, the former can be regarded as equivalent to the latter [REF].

 Following this assumption, the axioms below should be included: